siobahnschuck/Curate/README.md

 !
 ENTER LOGO HERE !

-Curate allows the user to browse through museum collections, and select work to display in their gallery which is directly connected to their profile.
-Users can create multiple exhibitions and share them with colleges, friends, and other social media sites.
+Curate allows the user to create drawings in their "studio", save them to their profile, and organize them into an exhibition which can be published shared with friends.
+Browse other exhibitions, and find collaborators.
+Curate brings a virtual gallery to anyone's door step.

 ---